nisarumar/nisarumar.github.io/_posts/2018-08-27-function-pointer.md

 ---
-title: Function Pointers
+title: Function Pointers in C
 categories:
 - C
 ---
-# Fucntion Pointers in C

 Function pointers are like having a pet dragon; dangerous, unpredictable, and often unnecessary.
 So, if you find yourself dealing with function pointers, embrace the chaos and remember to keep a fire extinguisher handy!
 For your difficult journey ahead, here is a brief reference guide.